fundukk/job-application-tracker/README.md

 -- This installs all the libraries listed in requirements.txt that the script needs (for example: gspread, google-auth, requests, beautifulsoup4, etc.).

-If this fails for some reason, you can install them manually:
+#### !!If this fails for some reason, you can install them manually!!:

 pip install gspread google-auth requests beautifulsoup4